Public benefit corporations

 A nonprofit is a public benefit corporation, if they:

-- as donations from people who are not members, employees, or closely related to them.
+- as donations from people who are not members, directors officers, or employees.

 Yes, public benefit corporations must: